pmem/pmem.github.io/_posts/2017-01-23-cpp-strings.md

 layout: post
 ---

-C++ developers using libpmemobj have multiple options for modeling strings, depending on the size of the strings and whether they are fixed or varying in length.
+C++ developers using libpmemobj have more than one option for modeling strings, depending on the size of the strings and whether they are fixed or varying in length.
+In this post we'll review the representations that work, known variations to avoid, and finally present a persistent string class that implements these best practices.

-For small fixed-length strings, use of `p<char[size]>` is efficient and easy.
-For large or variable-length strings, or for structs or arrays of such strings, then things get a little more complicated.
+#### Avoid wrapping fixed-size arrays

+You might expect (like I did at first!) that `p<char[size]>` is a proper way to simply model a fixed-size string, but actually this is not correct.
+The `p<>` template does not implement the subscript `operator[]` and so `p<char[size]>` won't even compile.

-#### Avoiding use of std::string
+#### Avoid wrapping std::string

-For starters, never use `p<std::string>` or `persistent_ptr<std::string>`.
-These forms might seem a logical place to start, but these implementations will not be power-fail safe (at best) and might be unstable (at worst).
+Never use `p<std::string>` or `persistent_ptr<std::string>`.
+This code will compile, but these implementations will not be power-fail safe (at best) and might be unstable (at worst).
 This advice applies to using `p<>` or `persistent_ptr<>` wrappers around any complex types that perform their own memory management.
 Don't make this obvious mistake!

-#### Avoiding arrays of persistent pointers to single chars
+#### Avoid arrays of persistent pointers to single chars

-Don't model a variable-length string with `p<char> X[]`.
-This is power-fail safe, but wastes a lot of memory.
+Don't model a variable-length string using `persistent_ptr<char> X[]`.
+This works, and is power-fail safe, but wastes a lot of memory.
 Let's consider what's happening behind the scenes here.
-With this representation, each char in the variable-length string will be stored as one char in persistent memory, plus another 16 bytes for the persistent pointer to that char.
+Each char in the variable-length string will be stored as one char in persistent memory, plus another 16 bytes for the persistent pointer to that char.
 So writing a single char results in 16x more bytes written than necessary.
 Reading a single char results in 16x more bytes read than necessary, since reading every persistent char requires dereferencing a 16-byte persistent pointer.
-Obviously this is quite wasteful.
+These are not the strings you're looking for.

-#### Using fixed-length strings inside persistent structs
+#### Use fixed-length strings inside persistent structs

-While `p<char[size]>` is the obvious starting point for modeling fixed-size strings, we'll frequently be modeling strings within nested persistent structs and classes as well.
-So we'll use a `p<>` wrapper around a complex type that contains one or more strings, as with `MyAssocations` below.
+The easiest proper way to model a fixed-length string is within a persistent struct or class.
+The char array will be stored inside the struct/class, which is wrapped in a `persistent_ptr`, as in the example below.

 ```
 class MyAssociation {